Phone: (202) 296-5505 Email: info@winvale.com

 • Opioid crisis

-It is important to note that there are purchasing limitations.
-This program only applies to state, local, tribal, and territorial governments receiving grant funds in direct response to a PHE.
+It is important to note this program only applies to state, local, tribal, and territorial governments receiving grant funds in direct response to a PHE.
+The list of current PHEs is listed here and updated regularly

 1122 Program